rubayahasansinthiya-lab/Network-Security/python-packet-sniffer-full-guide.md

 ---

-*This guide is based on a video tutorial about building a packet sniffer in Python.
-It has been rewritten in simple, easy-to-understand English for beginners.*

----

 <a id="part-6"></a>

-# How to Display IPv4 and ICMP Data in Python (Easy English Guide)
+# How to Display IPv4 and ICMP Data in Python

-This guide explains, in simple English, how to check what type of data is inside a packet, and how to **display** the information we've unpacked so far in a clear, readable way.
+This guide explains, how to check what type of data is inside a packet, and how to **display** the information we've unpacked so far in a clear, readable way.

 ---